scottish-government-design-system/designsystem.gov.scot/patterns/site-header/index.md

 * Clicks to the logo can be tracked through tracked through the original page path, the click URL, and a data attribute attached to the image.

+* Clicks to "Skip to content" can be tracked through tracked through the original page path, the click URL, and a data attribute attached to the link.

+* Clicks on the expandable menu can be tracked through the original page path, the click URL, and a data attribute attached to the icon.

 The data attributes are added automatically by the [Design System's "tracking" script](/get-started/tracking/#site-header).